 The EuroBioBank network is the first operating network of biobanks in Europe providing human DNA, cell and tissue samples as a service to the scientific community conducting research on rare diseases.
 It is the only network dedicated to rare disease research in Europe.

-• The EuroBioBank Network is currently composed of 24 members, of which 21 biobanks from 8 European countries (France, Germany, Hungary, Italy, Malta, Slovenia, Spain and the United-Kingdom) as well as Israel and Canada.
+• The EuroBioBank Network is currently composed of 25 members, of which 21 biobanks from 9 European countries (France, Germany, Hungary, Italy, Malta, Slovenia, Spain, United-Kingdom and Turkey) as well as Israel and Canada.

-• EuroBioBank is coordinated by FONDAZIONE TELETHON (Italy) for the administrative activities, under the responsibility of Marco Crimi and Lucia Monaco.
+• EuroBioBank is coordinated by FONDAZIONE TELETHON (Italy) for the administrative activities, under the responsibility of Mary Wang and Lucia Monaco.

 Dr Marina Mora (Besta Inst., IT) has been coordinating the scientific activities of the network since 2013.

 Funding and Collaboration

 Originally funded by the EC between 2003-2006, the EuroBioBank received further EC support between 2007-2011 within the European Network of Excellence TREAT-NMD (FP6), which covered the cost sustained by Eurordis for the network coordination and website hosting.
 Each biobank of the network is financed by its own Institution or charitable organization.
 As of January 2012, the Fondazione Telethon provides the administrative support for coordinating the EuroBioBank network and hosting the website.